projectit-org/ProjectIt-documentation/src/routes/030_Developing_a_Language/010_Default_Level/010_Defining_the_Language_Structure.md

 A *limited concept* is a concept that has a limited number of predefined instances.
 Actually, it is an extended version of an enumeration.
 All instances become part of the standard library of your language.

-A limited concept must always have a name, but if this is not provided in the definition then it is automatically created.
+A limited concept must always have a name property (<code> name: identifier;</code>), but if this is not provided in the definition then it is automatically created.
 Furthermore, when a predefined instance does not provide a value for the name, the name of the instance is used.
 In this manner, you can define simple enumerations.

 Limited concepts may extend one other concept, and implement multiple interfaces.

-TODO: remove quotes around prop names in the following example

 ```ts
 // tutorial-language/defs/LanguageDefinition.ast#L34-L46